 - Urethra, the tube that carries urine out of the body from the bladder

 - Male genitals, including the penis and testicles.
-Testicles (also called testes) are two egg-shaped organs usually found in the sac (called the scrotum) behind the penis.
+Testicles (also called testes) are two egg-shaped organs usually found in the sac (also called the scrotum) behind the penis.
 They make sperm and testosterone (a male hormone).
-In some boys, the testes are inside the belly instead of the scrotum; this condition is called undescended testes.
+In some boys, the testes are inside the belly instead of the scrotum.
+This condition is called undescended testes.

 Genital and urinary tract defects can cause: